gniewomir/nestjs-oauth-authorization-server/docs/overview/ARCHITECTURE-DOMAIN-MODEL.md

 1. **Task Assignment**: Every task must be assigned to a person
 2. **Task Context**: Every task must have a context where it can be performed
 3. **Task Goal**: Every task must contribute to a goal
-4. **Task Ordering**: Tasks have a specific order that can be changed
+4. **Task Ordering**: Tasks have a specific order that can be changed using LexoRank-style ordering
 5. **Task Description**: Every task must have a meaningful description
+6. **Input Sanitization**: All user input must be sanitized to prevent XSS attacks

 ### Authentication Rules